Legendre theorems for a class of partitions with initial repetitions

 \end{theorem} \begin{proof} Since we must have

-\end{proof} Let $c_{2}(n)$ denote the number of partitions of $n$ in which either \begin{enumerate} \item[(a)] even parts are distinct and the only odd part is 1\\ or \item[(b)] there exists $j \geq 1$ such that an even part $2j$ appears twice, all positive integers $<2j$ appear twice, any even part $> 2j$ is distinct and the largest odd part is at most $2j+1$.\\ \end{enumerate} Furthermore, let $c_{2,e}(n)$ (resp. $c_{2,o}(n)$) be $c_{2}(n)$-partitions with an even (resp. odd) number of distinct even parts.
+\end{proof} Let $c_{2}(n)$ be the number of partitions of $n$ in which either \begin{enumerate} \item[(a)] even parts are distinct and 1 is the only odd part that may appear\\ or \item[(b)] there exists $j \geq 1$ such that an even part $2j$ appears twice, all positive integers $<2j$ appear twice, any even part $> 2j$ is distinct and the largest odd part is at most $2j+1$.\\ \end{enumerate} Furthermore, let $c_{2,e}(n)$ (resp. $c_{2,o}(n)$) be the number of $c_{2}(n)$-partitions with an even (resp. odd) number of distinct even parts.
 Then we have the following. \begin{theorem} For all $n\geq 0$,

 \end{theorem} Since

 we have